The Absolutely Beginners Guide To SEO With Not A Lot Of Tech Speak

-- Marketing– we refer to this as a specific type of content on your site such as a “call to action”.
+- Marketing – We refer to this as a specific type of content on your site such as a “call to action”.
 In addition to your content, everything on your site from text to images should be helping to create action from a visitor.
-That action is unique to each business and can be whatever you decide is valuable (ie, someone buying a product, someone calling you from the website, vieweing a video, etc).
+That action is unique to each business and can be whatever you decide is valuable (ie, someone buying a product, someone calling you from the website, viewing a video, etc).

-- PPC– maybe you’ve heard of Adwords?
+- PPC – Maybe you’ve heard of Adwords?
 That’s Google’s baby and a very large one at that!
-It’s paid advertising that shows up on a search page (SERPS) or in a search engine’s network (those ads on other sites that seem to know what you were just looking for).
-These are great to jump start a campaign or to do A/B testing but are usually not cost effective in the long run (the more successful they are the more they cost).
+It’s paid advertising that shows up on a search page (SERPS) or in Google’s network (those ads on other sites that seem to know what you were just looking for).
+These are great to jump start a campaign or to do A/B testing.
+They can in some cases, not cost effective in the long run (the more successful they are the more they can cost).

-- Local SEO– this is a specific optimization strategy that focuses on establishing your site in the local area.
-It’s also becoming more and more important as the percentage of people searching on mobile devices overtakes traditional desktop searches.
-Remember, search engine goals are to provide the most relevant user exerience.
+- Local SEO – This is a specific optimization strategy that focuses on establishing your site in the local area.
+It’s also very important as the percentage of people searching on mobile devices overtakes traditional desktop searches.
+Remember, search engine goals are to provide the most relevant user experience.
 By using your phone’s location it can and will focus your search to your immediate area.

-- Backlinks– simply put, a site that links to yours is essentially casting a “vote” in your favor telling search engines “this guy over here has some useful stuff”.
-Traditional methods of reciprocal links or buying links will get you penalized and drop your site rank or remove it from SERPS altogether!
+- Backlinks – Simply put, a site that links to yours is essentially casting a “vote” in your favor telling search engines “this guy over here has some useful stuff”.
+Traditional methods of reciprocal links or buying links will get you penalized.
+It could even drop your site rank or remove it from SERPS altogether!

-- Reviews-Just like word of mouth in real life, reviews are extremely important to a marketing strategy.
-Not only does it indicate trust and that you’re pretty awesome to potential visitors, it also lets search engines see that you are truly providing a helpful service.
+- Reviews – Just like word of mouth in real life, reviews are extremely important to a marketing strategy.
+Reviews indicate trust and that you’re pretty awesome to potential visitors.
+It also lets search engines see that you are truly providing a helpful service.
 There are many different places to leave reviews and depending on which industry you’re in some are more valuable.

 Anyone can Google my web address and find it, what’s the point of all this?